vikashmadhow/base/README.md

 this concept to paths which are sequence of path elements (files and folders).

 ### Union-Find
-`ma.vi.base.unionfind.UnionFind` is a generic implementation of the union-find structure backed by as hashmap with implementing path-compression.
-This structure represents a set of disjoint sets with operations to find and merge sets in amortized constant time.
+`ma.vi.base.unionfind.UnionFind` is an extended implementation of the union-find structure backed by as hashmap, implementing path-compression, and allowing for arbitrary values to be associated to each disjoint set.
+Operations to find and merge sets are accomplished in amortized constant time in this structure.

 ### String escaping and utilities
-`ma.vi.base.string.Escape` can be used to find and escape and unescape certain characters in strings.
-It is useful when parsing certain arbitrary character sequences.
-It works by temporarily mapping the set of denoted special characters to the unicode private area and remapping them back to unescape. `ma.vi.base.string.Strings` contains  static functions to generate random strings and to, otherwise, manipulate strings.
+`ma.vi.base.string.Escape` can be used to find, escape and unescape certain characters in strings which is useful when parsing certain arbitrary character sequences.
+It works by temporarily mapping a set of special characters to the unicode private area and remapping them back to unescape.

+`ma.vi.base.string.Strings` contains static functions to generate random strings and to manipulate strings.

 `ma.vi.base.crypt.Obfuscator` can obfuscate phrases which need to be stored or transmitted in some form other than plain text.
 This is not an encryption function as it does not use a key; it merely manipulates the characters in the text and inject certain random characters to obscure the original phrase in a manner that it can be revealed with a reverse function.

 ### Reflection
 `ma.vi.base.reflect.Dissector` uses Java reflection to provide access to the different elements of a class.
-`ma.vi.base.reflect.Property` is an abstraction of fields and properties (get and set accessors) allowing their values to be read and written irrespective of how they are implemented (as private field with or without accessors).
+`ma.vi.base.reflect.Property` is an abstraction of fields and properties (get and set accessors) allowing their values to be read and written irrespective of how they are implemented (e.g., as private field with or without accessors).

 ### Collections